sjsu-library/unionist/_items/unionist--text-0323.md

 source: "<em>The Unionist</em> 1834-04-10"
 subject: National News
 type: Text
-category: Unionist full issue 1834-04-10
+category: Unionist content
 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Pennsylvania.—</em>Petriken’s resolutions against the Bank, have been carried in the Senate of <br>Pennsylvania, by a majority of four votes. <br>"
+transcription: "<em>Pennsylvania.—</em>Petriken’s resolutions against the Bank, have been carried in the Senate of<br>Pennsylvania, by a majority of four votes.<br>"
 scholarlyNotes: The Unionist spells his name Petriken, Wikipedia as Petrikin
 commentary: 'Henry Petrikin (d.
 1851) represented Lycoming county in the Pennsylvania Senate.
 There is corroboration of this vote in the <em>Alexandria Gazette</em>,